bkatzung/kcsg-kartra-pages/readme.txt

 * Also uses your WordPress site icons instead of Kartra site icons
 * Ensures SEO efforts will be attributed to your WordPress domain

+= Where can I get support or more information? =

+For support, please use the help desk on the
+(Tools For Kartra page)[https://kcsg.kartra.com/page/tools-for-kartra].
+For general information and announcements, please join the (KCSG Tools For Kartra Facebook group)[https://facebook.com/groups/kcsgtfk].

 == Privacy Policy ==

 This plugin collects and uses the Kartra page URLs you enter, along with